 As it was mentioned above the language of court hearings in Latvia is Latvian.
-Thus, translations of supporting documents are required.
-To save time on initial stage, we usually ask our principals to provide us with all the appropriate documents as soon as possible to start translation by sworn translators.
-It usually takes 1-2 days to translate depending on amount of documents.
+Thus, translation of supporting documents are required.
+To save time on initial stage we usually ask our principals to provide us with all appropriate documents as soon as possible to start translation by sworn translators.
+It usually takes 2-3 days to translate depending on amount of documents.

-The court's resolution must be made at least the next day after petition of the plaintiff and all supporting documents are delivered to the court.
+The court's resolution may be issued maximum within seven days after petition of the plaintiff and all supporting documents are delivered to the court.

-In practice Regional courts act quicker than district courts.
-This may be explained by higher level of bureaucratic protractions in District courts.
-Judging from our experience it is realistic to obtain ruling in the Regional court within 1-2 days, and in the District court it takes 3-4 days after petition and all supporting documents are delivered.
+On practice regional courts are quicker than district courts.
+This may be explained by higher level of bureaucratic protractions in district courts.
+Judging from our experience it is realistic to obtain and all supporting documents are delivered to the court.